RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Introduction

-To this end, we propose \textbf{RE}gion-Aware \textbf{R}elation \textbf{E}xtraction (\modelname) that leverages the region-level spatial structures among the entity blocks to reason about their relations.
+To this end, we propose \textbf{RE}gion-Aware \textbf{R}elation \textbf{E}xtraction (\modelname) that leverages region-level spatial structures among the entities to reason about their relations\footnote{This work mainly focuses on extracting \textit{Q-A} relation given the gold \textit{Question} and \textit{Answer} entities.}.
 Specifically, given the question and answer entities from each VRD, we define three categories of region-level representations for each entity block, through which we further characterize the relative spatial relationship between each pair of question and answer entities.
-We employ both a layout-aware pre-trained language model (i.e., LayoutXLM~\cite{xu2022layoutlmv2}) to encode the entities and an Edge-aware Graph Attention Network (eGAT) to further learn the interaction between the entities in a biparite graph of questions and answers while considering their spatial relationship.
+We then employ a layout-aware pre-trained language model (i.e., LayoutXLM~\cite{xu2022layoutlmv2}) to encode the entities and an Edge-aware Graph Attention Network (eGAT) to further learn the interaction between the question and answer entities in a bipartite graph while considering their spatial relationship.
 To ensure each answer is linked to at most one question, we design a constraint-based learning objective to guide the learning process, in combination with the relation classification objective.